Andrei0795/cities_info_rest/README.md

 I assume that you have gradle installed.
 I used homebrew to install it.

 ### Example:
-Once you have the service running, just go to your browser and write `http://localhost:8080/city?cityName=Manchester`.
-You should get a JSON with the following results `{"id":3,"cityId":1,"name":"Manchester","country":"United Kingdom","population":500000,"lat":53.483959,"lon":-2.244644}`.
+Once you have the service running, just go to your browser and write `http://localhost:8080/city?cityName=Manchester`, you should get a JSON with the following results `{"id":3,"cityId":1,"name":"Manchester","country":"United Kingdom","population":500000,"lat":53.483959,"lon":-2.244644}`.
-If you haven't entered the extension `?cityName=CITY` or you have entered a city which is not in the database, you will get something like `{"id":2,"cityId":0,"name":"City not entered or not found!","country":"","population":0,"lat":0.0,"lon":0.0}`
+If you haven't entered the extension `?cityName=CITY` or you have entered a city which is not in the database, you will get something like
+`{"id":2,"cityId":0,"name":"City not entered or not found!","country":"","population":0,"lat":0.0,"lon":0.0}`

+There is a demo video as well in the project.

 ### TODO:
 make a request using ID as well.
 At the moment you can only put the name of the city